Dual Eligible Medicare Medicaid

 Dual Eligible Special Needs Plans (D-SNPs) are specialized Medicare Advantage plans, optional for individuals eligible for both Medicare and Medicaid.

-Established by the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 and made permanent by the Bipartisan Budget Act of 2018, they play a critical role in providing tailored coverage for dual eligibles.
+Established by the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 and made permanent by the Bipartisan Budget Act of 2018, these plans could play a critical role in providing tailored coverage for dual eligibles.

-D-SNPs are operational in 45 states and the District of Columbia, with approximately 3.8 million dually eligible beneficiaries enrolled as of February 2022.
+D-SNPs will likely be offered in several states and the District of Columbia, with approximately 3.8 million dual-eligible beneficiaries enrolled as of February 2022.

-States demonstrate a vested interest in D-SNPs and are pursuing integrated care models including the Financial Alignment Initiative for dual-eligible beneficiaries to improve care and reduce costs.
+States that might offer this plan will likely peruse integrated care models that may include the Financial Alignment Initiative for dual-eligible beneficiaries to improve care and potentially reduce costs.

 What are D-SNPs?

-D-SNPs are a type of Medicare Advantage (Part C) plan designed specifically for those who qualify for both Medicare and Medicaid, with the goal of managing care and coordinating multiple coverages.
+D-SNPs are a type of Medicare Advantage (Part C) plan that may be designed specifically for those who qualify for both Medicare and Medicaid, to manage care and coordinate multiple plan coverage.

-To qualify for a D-SNP, an individual must be enrolled in Medicare Part A and/or Part B and also receive Medicaid benefits or assistance with Medicare premiums or cost-sharing.
+To qualify for a D-SNP, an individual must be enrolled in Medicare Part A and Part B and may also receive Medicaid benefits or assistance with Medicare premiums or cost-sharing.

-These plans, known as Medicaid plan, provide Medicare-covered services and may also coordinate or cover Medicaid benefits as per state requirements.
+These plans, known as Medicaid plans, could provide Medicare-covered services and may also coordinate or cover certain Medicaid benefits as per state requirements.

-They are the most common type of dual-eligible plan, integrating benefits across both Medicare and Medicaid programs.
-In addition to standard Medicare services, D-SNPs offer supplemental benefits that are usually covered by Medicaid, such as:
+These may be the most common type of dual-eligible plan, which could potentially integrate benefits across both Medicare and Medicaid programs.
+In addition to standard Medicare services, D-SNPs may also offer supplemental benefits that may be covered by Medicaid, such as:

 • Dental care